Wrześnica, Sławno County: History

+The territory became part of the emerging Polish state under its first ruler Mieszko I by c.
+967. Following the fragmentation of Poland, it was at various times part of the duchies of Western Pomerania, Eastern Pomerania and Słupsk.
+From 1701, the village was part of the Kingdom of Prussia, and from 1871 to 1945 of unified Germany.

 Little is known about the history of the extended cluster village – the centre near the church was called Dreieck before 1945 (due to its triangular shape).
 In Freetzer Heide there is an overgrown hill surrounded by a ditch, which was called the castle before 1945 and indicates an early castle complex.

 The village has belonged to the Rügenwalde administrative area since old times.
 In 1652, the towns of Darłowo (Rügenwalde), Sławno (Schlawe) and Słupsk (Stolp) held a convention here to protest against the Swedish tax levy in the disputes between Brandenburg and Sweden.

 Around 1780, Freetz was a village with 19 farmers, 1 free schoolmaster, 4 landowners (including 1 miller and 1 blacksmith), 3 Büdner, 1 schoolhouse and 1 shepherd's croft with a total of 32 fireplaces (households).
 In 1818, 289 inhabitants lived here, whose number rose to 1023 by 1885 and was still 900 in 1939.

 Until 1945 Freetz belonged to the registry office district of Noskowo (Notzkow) and to the District court area of Sławno (Schlawe).
 The village was in the district of Sławno ("Schlawe i.
 Pom.") in the administrative district of Koszalin (Köslin) in the Prussian province of Pomerania.

 In March 1945, Red Army troops occupied the village.
 There were arbitrary shootings and the deportation of numerous inhabitants.
 Freetz was then placed under Polish administration and renamed Wrześnica.
-The inhabitants were expelled.
+The inhabitants were expelled in accordance with the Potsdam Agreement.
 The last German inhabitants left the village in 1947.

-The village is now part of Gmina Sławno in the Powiat Sławieński of the West Pomeranian Voivodeship (until 1998 Słupsk Voivodeship).

 The village has several shops, a post office, a library, a dentist and a cemetery.
 The marked Sławno cycle path runs through the village.

-Before 1648 the area was part of Duchy of Pomerania, 1648-1945 Prussia and Germany.
-For the general history of the region, see History of Pomerania.